Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1969 June 22: Ohio's polluted Cuyahoga River caught fire again, this time getting media attention and infamy.

-- 1969 June 27: Patrons at the Stonewall Inn, a gay bar in New York City's Greenwich Village, clashed with police in an incident considered the birth of the gay rights movement.
+- 1969 June 27: Patrons at the Stonewall Inn, a gay bar in New York City's Greenwich Village, clashed with police in an incident that is considered the birth of the gay rights movement.

 - 1969 July: Test screenings for "Sesame Street" with humans and the Muppet characters Bert & Ernie.